Home Chapter 1 Chapter 2 Chapter 3 Progress

 Until a soft glow flickered into view.

 Looking down at his hand, still damp, still unsteady, a wrath butterfly had settled itself upon it, its delicate wings quivering.
-Xie Lian stared at the familiar sight, the tightness in his chest loosening itself, little by little.
+Xie Lian stared at the familiar sight, some small, trembling part of him finally recognizing where he was.
 His eyes flicked down to the small ring hanging at his chest, suspended from the chain around his neck—a quiet reminder.
-Whether this butterfly in particular had been sent by Hua Cheng or had a mind of its own, Xie Lian couldn't say.
-And it didn't really matter.
+Whether this butterfly in particular had been sent by Hua Cheng or had a mind of its own, Xie Lian couldn’t say.
+And it didn’t really matter.

 “I suppose I’ve been in here long enough…” Xie Lian murmured, though he was unsure of whether the words were intended for himself or the butterfly.